• Home

 Think about this.

-With the enormous amount of hard work and expenditure that goes into getting a horse to a competition fit and ready to perform, it never ceases to amaze us just how many horses are working in badly fitting saddles.
-Saddles that are either shimmed or padded which were never bought or fitted for the horse in question.
 Why would you not go the extra mile and make sure the saddle fits for maximum comfort and freedom of movement so that the rider can get the best performance from the horse or pony and in some cases less attitude or back chat from your equine partner.

 The old adage, of a runner with a pebble in the shoe is not likely to win the race, seems very appropriate here.